Informed censoring: the parametric combination of data and expert information: Introduction

 Apart from the above-mentioned practical situations in which such an approach can be useful, one may also be motivated by pure mathematical curiosity (and appetite for randomization), {namely} to what extent the corresponding statistical theory extends to the setup of random measures.
 It will turn out that the proof techniques in principle follow the lines of M- and Z- statistics (with the relaxation of some measurability assumptions).
 Yet the setting is different: when for instance comparing our setup with the one of mis-specified models in M-theory (see e.g.\ \cite[Example 5.25]{van2000asymptotic}), conceptually one may interpret that in the latter framework the model is `wiggled', introducing a systematic bias, whereas in our situation that wiggling applies to the datapoints used for estimating the parameters in a correctly specified model, {which also introduces a bias.}

-We would like to note that random censoring is different in spirit to our current setup, but can easily be accommodated {here} as well. {Concretely, our} theory {contains} the parametric likelihood of a randomly censored sample when the random measures have a very special form: having a constant improper density from the censoring upper limit onwards.
-In fact, the more general coarsening at random (see \cite{heitjan1991ignorability}, and also \cite{heitjan1993ignorability} for special cases and applications to biomedical data) may also be framed as random measure likelihood contributions, though their approach is conceptually different since {they} do not deal with expert information, but rather with a particular structure related to random sets.
+We would like to note that random censoring (see e.g.\ \cite{worms2021estimation,wang2022estimation,goegebeur2023conditional}) is different in spirit to our current setup, but can easily be accommodated here as well.
+Concretely, our theory contains the parametric likelihood of a randomly censored sample when the random measures have a very special form: having a constant improper density from the censoring upper limit onwards.
+The more general 'coarsening at random' (see \cite{heitjan1991ignorability}, and also \cite{heitjan1993ignorability} for special cases and applications to biomedical data) is also somewhat related. {Their motivation and approach is, however, conceptually different from ours: they consider a random coarsening procedure of original datapoints (e.g.\ through rounding, heaping or grouping of datapoints) that one tries to disentangle, and while one can frame their analysis as a particular case of a random measure likelihood technique, the focus is on conditions under which such a coarsening can be ignored for the resulting estimates, exploiting the structure of related random sets.
+In contrast, we study the consequences of intrinsic randomness (of any kind) of the true values of datapoints (not necessarily linked to a particular causal structure behind that randomization), which is a general setting and in particular allows an interpretation and formalization of expert information that can refine the knowledge of datapoints beyond the classical coarsening or censoring mechanisms. }